 But it’s a measure-preserving stochastic map if also

-There’s a lot more to say; I haven’t gotten anywhere near what Tobias and I are doing!
-But it’s pleasant to have this basic stuff written down.
+In this article I didn’t get anywhere near to talking about what Tobias and I were actually doing!
+But it was good to get this basic stuff written down.